thanatly/typeform-to-sheet-api/README.md

 # typeform-to-sheet-api
-> A REST API to sync delete action on typeform and Googlesheet
+> A REST API to sync delete action on Typeform and Googlesheet
 ## Features
 This project makes it easy to:
-* XXX
-* XXX
+* Delete answer entry on both Typeform and Googlesheet with one request
+* Fetch answers from Typeform survey through API endpoint
+* Setup for Typeform autentication in a seperate module
 ## Requirements
 For development, you will only need Node.js and a node global package, Yarn, installed in your environement.
 ### Node